Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Methods

 To assess the performance of the CNN, we start with standard metrics, such as confusion matrices and Receiver Operating Characteristic (ROC) curves.
 When discussing these metrics in the context of this study, we consider merger the positive class and nonmerger the negative class.
 Therefore a true positive (TP) is a merger correctly identified as a merger, and a true negative (TN) is a nonmerger correctly identified as a nonmerger.
 A false positive (FP) is a nonmerger misidentified as a merger, and a false negative (FN) is a merger misidentified as a nonmerger.

-A confusion matrix tracks how many false positives and false negatives the network found, along with the accurate predictions.
-In our case, a false positive would be an isolated galaxy identified as a merger, and a false negative would be a merger identified as a nonmerger.
-If the network performed perfectly, the confusion matrix would have values only on the diagonal, with zeros everywhere else, indicating that there were no false positives or false negatives.
+A confusion matrix tracks how many \textbf{FP} and \textbf{FN} the network found, along with the accurate predictions.
 The rows of the confusion matrix correspond to the actual class of the galaxy (true merger or nonmerger) and each column corresponds to the network's predicted class.
+If the network performed perfectly, the confusion matrix would have values only on the diagonal, with zeros everywhere else, indicating that there were no \textbf{FPs} or \textbf{FNs}.
+In our case, a \textbf{FP} would be an isolated galaxy identified as a merger, and a \textbf{FN} would be a merger identified as a nonmerger.

 Some metrics to analyze how well the network is performing are accuracy, purity, and completeness.

 Accuracy is a measurement of the fraction of the time the network is making the correct prediction overall, whereas purity and completeness are specific to the positive (merger) class.
 Purity and completeness are also sometimes known as precision and recall.
 Purity can be thought of as the percentage of predicted mergers that are correctly classified (e.g., how often a predicted merger is actually a merger).
 Completeness is the fraction of mergers that are correctly retrieved (e.g., out of the true mergers how many are correctly classified).
 Here, a low completeness would mean we are missing many mergers by classifying them as nonmergers.
 Often an increase in purity, can lead to a decrease in completeness, and vice versa.
 In the case of our CNN, having high purity and completeness would mean low contamination in our merger sample, since we would be classifying most galaxies correctly (with the purity of our merger sample being particularly important).